Aishwarya22026/ELITETASKS/README.md

-This repository contains TASK1 that tells about Data preprocessing, Data pipeline, Visualization.
+ELITETASKNEW1 is the first main task ,please ignore Another file that contain task1,this tells about Data preprocessing, Data pipeline, Visualization.